HaukeBartsch/MagickBox/code/documentation/docs/source/Introduction.rst

 Every processing stream is linked to a system service that is responsible for scheduling the stream.
 Monit is used to monitor these services.
 The monit configuration file in /etc/monit/conf.d/processing.conf therefore contains a call to a system monitoring script for each bucket of the stream that can start/stop/restart the processing.

 The script starts the processing stream using a gearman services.
 Each gearman deamon will wait for a processing job, or list of jobs and execute them one after another (first in - first out).
-This does not prevent several streams to run at the same time.
+Warning: This does not prevent several streams to run at the same time.
+For example sending DICOM images between nodes is a separate gearman service and computation will run in parallel with DICOM Send operations.